-Ventilator dependent recipient refers to a recipient who receives mechanical ventilation for life support at least six hours per day.
+Ventilator dependent recipient refers to a recipient who receives mechanical ventilation for life support at least six hours per day via an endotracheal tube or a tracheotomy.

 VISIT

 A visit is an episode of personal contact with the recipient by staff of the HHA for the purpose of providing a covered home health service.
 A visit is initiated with the delivery of a covered HHA service and ends at the conclusion of the delivery of covered HHA service.